Cooler Weather and Rodent Season

 It is recommended that structures are rodent proofed before the cold weather sets in to avoid an infestation.
 To start with, hire a pest management professional to inspect the attic areas for signs of rodents.
 Hometown Pest Control offers free inspections.
 Our technician will look for current and previous infestations.
-He/she will inspect for droppings, entry points, grease marks, gnaw marks, shredded insulation, chewed electrical wires, holes in air conditioning vents, and rat footprints and nests.
+They will inspect for droppings, entry points, grease marks, gnaw marks, shredded insulation, chewed electrical wires, holes in air conditioning vents, and rat footprints and nests.

 If rodents were in the structure in the past and no steps were ever taken to keep them out, it is very likely that rodents will re-infest.
 Rodents often travel the same routes that they or another rodent has already taken.
 They leave a pheromone trail (a scent) so that when new rats move into the area, they will be able to find areas already frequented by rats in the past.

-Hometown Pest Control
+Protect Your Home with Hometown Pest Control

 As part of the free inspection, the Hometown Pest Control will inspect the attic, roof and soffit areas.
 There are often construction gaps that if left open will allow access for rats directly into the attic.
 Not only that, all structures have vent stacks on top.
 If these are not professionally excluded, rats and frogs can go into the vent stacks and gain entry into the structure through the toilet.